White woman who fatally shot Black neighbor is arrested in Florida

 Susan Louise Lorincz, 58, who is white, was arrested on charges of manslaughter with a firearm, culpable negligence, battery and two counts of assault in the death of Ajike Owens, a Black mother of four, Sheriff Billy Woods said in a statement.

-Authorities came under pressure Tuesday to arrest and charge the white woman who fired through her front her door and killed a Black neighbor in a case that has put Florida’s divisive stand your ground law back into the spotlight.
+Authorities came under pressure Tuesday to arrest and charge the woman who fired through her front her door and killed Owens in a case that has put Florida’s divisive stand your ground law back into the spotlight.

 People are also reading…

-Woods said that this was not a stand your ground case but “simply a killing.”
+In a video posted on Facebook late Tuesday night, the sheriff said this was not a stand your ground case but “simply a killing.”

+“Now many of you were struggling to understand why there was not an immediate arrest,” the sheriff said.
+“The laws here in the state of Florida are clear.
+Now I may not like them.
+I may not agree with them.
+But however, those laws I will follow.”

+The video shared by the sheriff's office shows two detectives and a deputy leading down a hallway with her hands behind her back.

+Deputies responding to a trespassing call Friday night found Owens with gunshot wounds.

+The neighborhood of single-story duplexes and quadruplexes is in the rolling hills outside of Ocala.
+The area is known for its thoroughbred horse farms, which surround the working-class neighborhood.

-When interviewed, Lorincz claimed that she acted in self-defense and that Owens had been trying to break down her door prior to her discharging her firearm.
-Lorincz also claimed that Owens had come after her in the past and had previously attacked her.
-Through their investigation – including obtaining the statements of eyewitnesses – detectives were able to establish that Lorincz’s actions were not justifiable under Florida law, a statement from the sheriff's office said.
+Lorincz told investigators that she acted in self-defense, and that Owens, 35, had been trying to break down her door before she fired the gun, the sheriff said.
+She also told them that Owens had come after her in the past, and had previously attacked her.

+Sheriff Woods said the investigation, which included eyewitness statements, established that Lorincz’s actions were not justifiable under Florida law.

-About three dozen mostly Black protesters gathered outside the Marion County Judicial Center to demand that the shooter be arrested in the country’s latest flashpoint over race and gun violence.
+On Tuesday, about three dozen protesters, most of them Black, gathered outside the Marion County Judicial Center, demanding the shooter's arrest.
 The chief prosecutor, State Attorney William Gladson, met with the protesters and urged patience while the investigation continues.

 “If we are going to make a case we need as much time and as much evidence as possible,” Gladson said.
-“I don’t want to compromise any criminal investigation and I’m not going to do that.”
+“I don’t want to compromise any criminal investigation."

-Owens, 35, was killed in the Friday night shooting, Woods said.
-The women lived in the rolling hills south of Ocala, a north Florida city that is the heart of the state's horse country.

-Woods had said Monday that detectives were working with the State Attorney’s Office and must investigate possible self-defense claims before they can move forward with any possible criminal charges.
-The sheriff pointed out that because of the stand your ground law he can’t legally make an arrest unless he can prove the shooter did not act in self-defense.
+Earlier the sheriff had said that because of the stand your ground law he couldn't make an arrest unless he could prove the shooter did not act in self-defense.

-On Tuesday, a stuffed teddy bear and bouquets marked the area near where Owens was shot.
+In the neighborhood a stuffed teddy bear and bouquets marked the area near where Owens was shot.
 Nearby, children were riding bikes and scooters, and playing basketball.

-Protesters chanted “No justice, no peace” and “A.J.
+Some protesters gathered downtown, chanting “No justice, no peace” and “A.J.
 A.J.
-A.J” using Owens’ nickname.
-They carried signs saying: “Say her name Ajike Owens” and “It’s about us.”

-Outside, the Rev. Bernard Tuggerson said the Black community in Ocala has suffered injustices for years.
-“Marion County is suffering and needs to be healed completely,” he said.
-“If we don’t turn from our wicked ways of the world, it’s going to be an ongoing problem.
-We want answers.”
+A.J” using Owens’ nickname, on Tuesday afternoon.

-The sheriff said Owens was shot moments after going to Lorincz's apartment, who had yelled at Owens' children as they played in a nearby lot.
+The sheriff said Owens was shot moments after going to Lorincz's apartment after she yelled had at Owens' children as they played in a grassy area outside nearby.
 He also said Lorincz had thrown a pair of skates that hit one of the children.

-Deputies responding to a trespassing call at the apartment Friday night found Owens suffering from gunshot wounds.
-She later died at a hospital.

 Before the confrontation, Lorincz had been yelling racial slurs at the children, according to a statement from civil rights attorney Ben Crump, who is representing Owens’ family.
 He also represented Trayvon Martin's family in 2012, when the Black teenager was killed in a case that drew worldwide attention to the state's stand your ground law.